TiedemannLab/sciCNV/README.md

 ***
-# Clustering to celltypes
+# Clustering to cell phenotypes

-Now we cluster cells (samples) from the normalized dataset to possible cell-types applying dimensionality reduction, principle Component Analysis (Canonical Correlation Analysis or ...), tSNE/UMAP methods to detect and sketch diverse clusters.

-***
-##  Excluding non-expressed genes

-Since differential gene expressions define diverse clusters, at this stage we remove those genes which do not represent any expressions across entire population.
+Cells are clustered into {lineages/phenotypes/subclones} by dimensionality reduction of normalized transcriptomes, using principle component analysis or tSNE/UMAP methods.
+As this clustering is driven by differential gene expression, non informative genes which are not expressed are excluded:

 ```
 train1 <- as.matrix(norm.data)